 Mission statements are directly connected to vision statements.
 While a vision statement describes the desired future state of the organization, the mission statement describes how that vision will be achieved.
 Ideally, mission and vision statements are crafted through a collaborative process that involves a wide array of community stakeholders and elected officials, usually as part of an overall strategic plan.

-However, a well-crafted mission statement can capture in a short, concise paragraph the purpose of the organization's existence and what actions it takes to fulfill this purpose.
+A well-crafted mission statement should capture in a short, concise paragraph the purpose of the organization's existence and what actions it takes to fulfill this purpose.

 Below are a few examples of strategic plans adopted by local governments in Washington State.